EivindArvesen/react-workshop/exercise-4/README.md

 The delete button should now render to the sceen with the current theme color.

-# Exercise 6 - Completing the Todo app

-## In this exercise you will learn to:

-- Create more React components and modify Redux state

-## 6.1 - Remaining work //Sara - denne legges helt på slutten, jeg vet ikke hvilket nummer det blir, men dette er en bonusoppgave

-At this point we've made some React components, applied some styling, used hooks for internal state, installed Redux, and used Redux to handle more state.
-You should therefore have all the necessary tools to implement the remaining features.

-Happy hacking!

-:pencil2: Using hooks and the `Summary` component, get `todosCount` and `completedTodosCount` to display the correct number based on the `completed` status on each todo item (true or false).

-:pencil2: Change the value of `completed` of a given todo from false to true when the checkbox is ticked (and back again when unchecked)

 ### [Go to exercise 5 :arrow_right:](../exercise-5/README.md)